Peaks of the Balkans FAQ

 Do I need a guide

 You do not necessarily need a guide, especially if you are an experienced hiker, but it is recommended.
-However, the guide is always good to have, not only to show you the way but also help you deal with accommodation, to get deeper in local traditions and help you understand more about the culture.
-In guided tours you will be able to have flexibility as the guide will deal with possible changes and adjustments that may arise.
+However, the guide is always good to have, not only to show you the way but also help you deal with accommodation, to get deeper into local traditions and help you understand more about the culture.
+In guided tours, you will be able to have flexibility as the guide will deal with possible changes and adjustments that may arise.